 How To Bread Air Fryer Southern Fried Squash

-I use a mixture of breadcrumbs and cornmeal for the breading because adding cornmeal makes it more flavorful and crispy.
+I use a mixture of breadcrumbs and cornmeal for the breading for this Southern fried squash because adding cornmeal makes it more flavorful and crispy.
 I use a three-step method for breading the squash.
 This is the best way to make sure the breading sticks when you cook it.
 First, you’ll coat each piece in flour, then egg, and finally, the seasoned breadcrumb and cornmeal mixture.

 Just before placing each piece of squash on a rack in the air fryer, spray both sides with cooking spray to help it brown even more.
 Instead of cooking spray you can also use oil in one of these oil sprayers.
 Using the rack will help it brown and crisp on all sides without the middle of the squash overcooking.
 If it’s not quite done at the end of 5 minutes, be sure to flip the pieces and cook for just another minute or two.